MACHINE NAME = WEB 2

 The PCI has been peer-reviewed and validated at national and regional levels by leading technical experts across the UN system, as well as by academics and government stakeholders.
 Stakeholders in select countries have been trained on how to use the index in their development policymaking processes.
 UNCTAD stands ready to conduct more training sessions at the request of countries.

-PCI components
+PCI categories

 Human capital